6ixfalls/sixfolio/content/projects.md

 ---
 # **Completed Projects**

-There are infinite possibilities for what people can do.
-Here are some of my projects that I've completed.
+Here are some of the projects that I've completed.
 Many of my projects have been either done in private, or through commissions, which can be provided on [request](/ "Home").

 ::container
     ::card{icon="simple-icons:roblox" card-title="Grimace" class-list="bg-red-600" href="https://www.roblox.com/games/13896062842"}